ahmadryu007/ImageMachineApp/README.md

 # ImageMachineApp
 An iOS app that i create for submission apply job for prospace

-there is two grou file
+there is two group file with no refactoring code
 - Code Reader
 - Machine Data